vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/system-requirements/index.md

   </tr>
 </table>

-*   Your Linux distribution must be running the latest version.
-You can update CentOS with this command:

-    ```bash
-    $ sudo yum upgrade -y
-    ```

 *   On RHEL 7 and CentOS 7, firewalld must be stopped and disabled.
 It is a known <a href="https://github.com/docker/docker/issues/16137" target="_blank">Docker issue</a> that firewalld interacts poorly with Docker.
 For more information, see the <a href="https://github.com/docker/docker/blob/v1.6.2/docs/sources/installation/centos.md#firewalld" target="_blank">Docker CentOS firewalld</a> documentation.

     ```bash